loicsander/Robofont-scripts/MutatorScale/Readme.md

 We get a new scaled letter H.

-With **glyphName** (‘H’ or ‘a’), I’ve also provided a **stems** variable and it is a crucial part of the process, so I’ll elaborate on that.
+With **glyphName** (‘H’, ‘a’, etc.), I’ve also provided a **stems** variable and it is a crucial part of the process, so I’ll elaborate on that.

-When fonts are provided to a MutatorScaleEngine, it does a quick analysis to be able to place them in an interpolation space.
+When a MutatorScaleEngine is given master fonts, it does a quick analysis to be able to place them in an interpolation space.
 It measures reference stems for each font so that you can later ask for scaled glyphs with a specific stem value.
 Working with stem values is arbitrary and you can actually override this if you’d rather work with some other values that are more meaningful to you, but I’ll get into that later on.

 Stems are measured on uppercase I and H, to get both a vertical and horizontal stem value of reference.